 Local tennis players teamed up to make sure disadvantaged children in our community had a happy holiday season

-Nearly every Wednesday morning, from September through April, hundreds of local women take to the courts to compete in the WAIT (Women’s Amateur Invitational Tennis) League at tennis facilities throughout the Central Florida area.
-They don their matching tennis uniforms and spend a few hours hitting forehands, backhands, serves, and volleys, all while enjoying the (mostly) beautiful Florida weather and some friendly competition.
+Almost every Wednesday morning, from September through April, hundreds of local women take to the courts to compete in the WAIT (Women’s Amateur Invitational Tennis) AB League at tennis facilities throughout the Central Florida area.
+They put on their matching tennis uniforms and spend a few hours hitting forehands, backhands, serves, and volleys, all while enjoying the (mostly) beautiful Florida weather and some friendly competition.
 But tennis isn’t the only racket for these women.
 They have also proven to be champions when it comes to helping others through a variety of charitable causes, and this past holiday season, the WAIT women truly rose to the occasion.

 WAIT League members and others in the tennis community donated more than $5,000 in gift cards and other contributions during an inaugural initiative called Hands Across the Net.
 The fundraiser supported Oviedo’s Helpful Hands, Inc., a nonprofit organization that enhances the quality of life for children and families in need.
 Helpful Hands volunteers used the gift cards and donations to purchase Christmas presents for more than 100 local families, who picked up their gifts at a December reception at the COPS Center in the Oviedo Mall.